ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part1.md

 });
 ```

-This is, strictly speaking, not a group, but only a subset of the group of integers `Z`.
+This is, strictly speaking, not a group, but only a _subset_ of the group of integers `Z`.
 The group axioms are satisfied for `G` except for the fact that inverse and composition are not _closed_: For example, `3` is contained in the set, but its inverse `-3` is not.
-(More on that later.)
+Also, `1` and `4` are contained in the set, but their sum `5` is not.

 We have to make this compromise here since we cannot model infinite groups.
 We cannot write `new SetOfNumbers(Integers)`, unfortunately.

+On the other hand, we have not just implemented inverse and composition for the elements `0,1,2,3,4` of `G`, but rather for _all_ numbers (at least, those JavaScript can handle).

+Clearly, the TypeScript version of a group differs from the mathematical version.
+Nevertheless, we can try to bring over some group theory to TypeScript.

 ## Class methods